Chixpy/CHXPas/Tests/CTC/Readme.md

     - `cCTCEng.Draw`: Usually to implement Show/Draw methods of created classes.

-Some day improved and better "Pascalized" version of programs and classes will be done while ucSDL2Engine will evolve if needed.
+Some day improved and better "Pascalized" version of programs and classes will be done while ucSDL2Engine is evolving as needed.

 ## SDLProcessing.lpi